Winchester rifle: One of One Thousand

 A second grade of Model 1873 barrels producing above average accuracy were fitted to rifles marked "One of One Hundred", and sold for $20 over list.
-Approximately 136 "One of One Thousand" Model 1873s were sold, and only eight "One of One Hundreds".
+Approximately 136 "One of One Thousand" Model 1873s were sold, and only eight "One of One Hundred" rifles.

 In all, over 720,000 Model 1873s were produced up until 1923.
 With a return to popularity due to present-day Cowboy action shooting, '73 rifles and carbines of a high quality have been made in Italy by Uberti, encouraging a return to production under license from the Olin company in 2013, joining the Model 1892 and the Model 1894 being manufactured in Japan by the Miroku Corporation for FN/Browning.
 Nearly faithful in design to the original, including the trigger disconnect safety, sliding dustcover, and a crescent-shaped buttplate, it incorporates two safety improvements: a firing pin block preventing it from moving forward unless the trigger is pulled, and a cartridge carrier modification to eject used casings away from the shooter.

 In 2014, a weathered Model 1873 was found leaning against a tree in Great Basin National Park.
 It became known as the Forgotten Winchester and sparked media interest because of the mystery about who left it there and why they never came back for it.